fjkz/tt-runner/doc/en/README.md

 - `--only` option runs only operations that have specified ID numbers.
 Note that preconditioning and postconditioning are not automatically executed.
 - `--skip` option skips operations that have specified ID numbers.

-## Enhancing Quality of Test Suites
+## Improvement of Test Suites

 Each test should be independent.
-For enhancing independency, `tt-runner` randomizes the order of running tests with `--randomize` option. `tt-runner` shuffles the order of tests in the same directory.
+In order to force tests to be independent, `tt-runner` randomizes the order of running tests with `--randomize` option. `tt-runner` shuffles the order of tests in the same directory.
 The random seed is printed at the summary message.
 We can assign a random seed with `--randomize` option for repeatablity.

 Preconditioning operations should be idempotent.
 We can check idempotency with `--multiply-preconditioning` option.
 This option runs preconditioning operations twice in a row.
 Note that postconditioning operations do not need to be idempotent because they should expect preconditions are satisfied.